Ladies Art College, Wimbledon

 Glass: Brighton and Hove, – St Mary

 The long established Brighton building firm of George Lynn and Son is known to have been run successively by a father and son of the same name.
 The founder was George Lynn (1806/07-91) and his son was also George (1836-1904), who was in addition a surveyor (Harrod’s Directory 1867 and KD 1878).
 The firm had several addresses, but the best documented is 31-32 Marlborough Street, and in 1881 it employed 130 hands.
 The father was born at East Grinstead, where there was in 1839 (PD) a builder of the name who was two years younger.
-He was probably related, though separate.
+He was probably related and though separate, seems to have established a long running business, for as late as 1921 the firm of masons there, G H Lynn and Son, produced the war memorial at Ashurst Wood nearby.
 In 1881 George junior lived at 1 Buckingham Road (KD/S), but in 1891 he had moved to 71 Dyke Road and he spent his last years in Lancing.
 By 1891, the firm appears to have been in the hands of Charles Lynn (1840-1912), who lived at 3 Buckingham Road, and was a younger son of George senior.
 However, there was a third generation, yet another George (b1869), who was the son of George junior and was described as a builder in 1911.
 It seems likely that he was also connected with the firm at some point.
 This still existed in 1933 when it built St Wilfrid, Elm Grove, Brighton, but is not listed in the final edition of KD Sussex in 1938.

 Extended: Brighton, – Holy Trinity, Ship Street (1869 – attr, most probably to George junior)